UNIT 1: Mechanical and blacksmith tools

 2. Conditions needed for proper storage of blacksmith tools.

-Activity 1.10 Storage of blacksmith tools
+Activity 1.10 Storage of blacksmith tools1.
+Look at the following picture.

 2. Describe how blacksmith tools are stored in the picture above.

-Before storage blacksmith tools should be cleaned, wiped dry and stored
+Before storage blacksmith tools should be cleaned, wiped dry and storedin a toolbox or hanged on a wall.

 e) Identifying dangers when using blacksmith tools